-So today, in honor of the holiday, I thought I'd post some Retro Ads and Signs for Tastee Freez & Dairy Queen.
+So in honor of the holiday, I'm posting some Retro Ads and Signs for Tastee Freez & Dairy Queen.
 And, if you scroll down there's a recipe for Cheater Chocolate Frozen Custard.

 The big question is what's the difference between ice cream and frozen custard?
 Ice cream is made from milk, cream, or a combination of the two, while frozen custard is made from milk, cream, and egg yolks.
 Also, while the machine used to make ice cream churns air into it to make it have a light mouthfeel, frozen custard is produced in a machine that barely incorporates air into it, which makes it denser.